By Edward Kliszus

 Who doesn’t love songs from the American Songbook, especially when performed by fabulous artists at the peak of their powers?
 The soloists were varied in their styles and drama, richly contributing to the overall spirit of the songs and the stories they tell.

-For the finale, Pedro Coppeti sang the opening in Portuguese for the song The Circle of Life from the Lion King.
+Pedro Coppeti sang the opening in Portuguese for the song The Circle of Life from the Lion King for the finale.
 Backing him on stage were Luke Hawkins, Ryan Knowles, and Stella Katherine Cole.

 The cast came forward for bows, applause, and well-earned standing ovations.